 Guarana on a Stick

 The traditional way of usage and storage of Guarana.
-According to some users, Guarana on a stick is stronger compared to other forms, especially when the sticks are handmade.
+According to some users, Guarana on a stick is stronger than other forms, especially when the sticks are handmade.
 To make the Sticks, the seeds are initially roasted and ground in a powder.
 Upon adding water, the Guarana paste is transformed into a dough and then placed on a stick.
 Finally, it is dried over the fire until the stick gets rock solid.

 Guarana syrup is not as common as the other types.
 However, it is slowly starting to gain some buzz in the beverage industry of Brazil.